Feature & Pricing Matrix

 Common Questions

-Q: Why does Guru require a 10-seat minimum?
+Q: Why does Guru cost $250/month minimum for a small team?

-Q: Is there a better alternative to both GitBook and Guru?
+Q: Is there a better alternative to both GitBook and Guru for teams needing external client documentation?

 Start creating professional documentation that your users will love